IUREDCap/redcap-etl/docs/DeveloperGuide.md

        or a self-signed, SSL certificate, you will also need to set the ssl_verify property to 'false' (note: include the single quotes).

-4. Edit the __tests/config/repeating-events-mysql.ini__ file, and set the following properties to appropriate values:
+5. Edit the __tests/config/repeating-events-mysql.ini__ and __tests/config/repeating-events-sqlite.ini__ files,
+   and set the following properties to appropriate values:

     1. **redcap_api_url** - set this to the URL for your REDCap's API.
 Be sure to set this to the URL for the _API_, which typically ends